ericksm248/Project_Milliammeter_with_LinearRegression/README.md

 ### 1. Implement the Non-inverting Amplifier:

-Implement the non-inverting amplifier with a gain of approximately 10 or 12 times the input voltage (for the measurement range used).
+  º Implement the non-inverting amplifier with a gain of approximately 10 or 12 times the input voltage (for the measurement range used).

 ### 2. Use a Milliammeter as a Reference Instrument:

 Use a milliammeter as a reference instrument and take two measurements: current in the shunt resistor with the milliammeter, and read ADC value in the microcontroller.

-3. Get the Equation of the Line:
+### 3. Get the Equation of the Line:

 Get the equation of the line using the method of least squares or with the Excel tool.

-4. Program the Microcontroller:
+### 4. Program the Microcontroller:

 Put the obtained equation in the microcontroller and program it, adding a display to visualize the measurement in mA.

-5. Verify the Measurements (Optional):
+### 5. Verify the Measurements (Optional):

 Compare the measurements between the reference instrument and the value on the display in your circuit to verify the measurements.